Allison McAtee: Television

 In 2014, McAtee joined the cast of the Oprah Winfrey Network primetime drama, The Haves and the Have Nots.
 She plays Maggie Day, campaign manager to Jim Cryer (John Schneider) and David Harrington (Peter Parros).
 She was promoted to regular cast member as of third season.

 In June 2021, McAtee was reunited with Bloomington co-star Sarah Stouffer when she guest starred in two episodes of the web series Grey Area.
 The pair's shared scenes made tongue-in-cheek references to Bloomington.

 Films

-In film, McAtee has appeared in The Killing Floor (2007) and Hell Ride (2008), and Iron Man (2008) before landing the leading role in the independent drama Bloomington (2010).
+In film, McAtee has appeared in The Killing Floor (2007), Hell Ride (2008) and Iron Man (2008) before landing the leading role in the independent drama Bloomington (2010).